Scarllet-hash/Podcast_Application_With_Flutter_And_itunes_api/README.md

 You can listen to episodes directly in the app using the integrated podcast player.

 You can play/pause, skip forward/backward by 10 seconds, and see the podcast's duration.

-Project Structure
-Here’s the project directory structure to help you better understand the architecture:

-bash
-Copy
-Podcast_Application_With_Flutter_And_itunes_api/
-├── android/                  # Folder containing the Android code ├── ios/                      # Folder containing the iOS code ├── lib/                      # Main source code for the application │   ├── main.dart             # Entry point for the Flutter application │   └── ...                   # Other Dart files for UI and logic
-├── test/                     # Unit tests and interface tests ├── pubspec.yaml              # Flutter configuration file and dependency management ├── pubspec.lock              # Dependency lock file
-├── README.md                 # This README file
-└── .gitignore                # Git configuration file to ignore unnecessary files Important folder details: lib/: Contains the main logic of the app, including the user interface and data management.

 The main file main.dart contains the entry point for the application.